cognitivetech/Psychology-Summaries/Body-Keeps-Score_Bessel-van-der-Kolk.md

-# Summary of Bessel van der Kolk's The Body Keeps the Score
+# Bessel van der Kolk's The Body Keeps the Score

 **This summary was made with [Ollama eBook Summary](https://github.com/cognitivetech/ollama-ebook-summary/).**